 Jonzetta, South Carolina: "I'm hoping when I retire, there will be some Social Security left.
 I put in my money so I would like some back.
 I also spent some time in the military — eight years — so hopefully that will count for something.
 I'm feeling pretty good.
 I'm a good saver.
 I buy what I can afford.
 But in the meantime I'm going to work as long as I can and save money, just in case.
-You have to be prepared because you don't know what the future holds."1 of 7
+You have to be prepared because you don't know what the future holds."

 Even a Little Money Makes a Big Difference

 Fay, Utah: "My grandmother was widowed when she was 22.
 She came to live with us during the Depression.
 She received her first Social Security check in 1948 for $38.85.
 I remember the look of puzzlement on her face as she was confused about what it was, but we were very excited that she had some income.
 I listen to politicians these days talking about the poor and I want to say, 'Grow up, you guys!
 You never had to stand in a food line.'
 "2 of 7

 Will It Be There For Me?

 Sohanny, Massachusetts: "I'm hoping to start [college] in the fall, majoring in early childcare.
 I'm hoping to start my own day care.
 [Social Security] is something to fall back on when I can't work anymore.
 I don't think we're ever going to have Social Security in my generation—that is, when we finally get to that step.
 I don't think it's going to be there for us.
 It would be nice but I don't feel secure about it."3 of 7